wujoe0415/MR-Fiducial-Marker-Tracking/README.md

 + Meta XR SDK
 ## Setup

-Before using this plugin, you are required to set up a Python environment and 3D model to help your attached camera self-calibrated.
+Before using this plugin, you are required to set up a Python environment and 3D model to help your attached camera self-calibrate.

 In our settings, we support the following ArUco markers.
 The size of 0.056 cm `DICT_6X6_250`, and the size of 0.027 cm DICT_4X4_250.
 Please make sure your markers is identical to this specification.

 In our model, we use a NexiGo N980P 60fps Webcam for the demo, so we made the camera flip 180 degrees horizontally to fit the model.
-If you want to develop with your own device, please modify the information in [setting.json](https://github.com/wujoe0415/MR-Fiducial-Marker-Tracking/blob/main/Assets/Resources/aruco_detection/setting.json), especially the `flip_code` property.
+If you want to develop with your device, please modify the information in [setting.json](https://github.com/wujoe0415/MR-Fiducial-Marker-Tracking/blob/main/Assets/Resources/aruco_detection/setting.json), especially the `flip_code` property.

 ### 3D Model

 We design [3D model](https://github.com/wujoe0415/MR-Fiducial-Marker-Tracking/tree/main/3D%20Models) and calculate their corresponding coordination as calibration points.

-1. Please refer to 3D model to get the file.
+1. Please refer to the 3D model to get the file.
-2. Set up Hmd and controller external models.
+2. Set up hmd and controller external models.
 3. Attach 4x4 marker id = 0 ArUco on the controller plane.

 ### Camera Calibration